MicrosoftDocs/powerbi-docs/powerbi-docs/service-organizational-content-pack-create-and-publish.md

 Creating content packs is different from sharing dashboards or collaborating on them in a group.
 Read [How should I collaborate on and share dashboards and reports?](service-how-to-collaborate-distribute-dashboards-reports.md) to decide on the best option for your situation.

+> [!NOTE]
-> **Note:** Creating an organizational content pack requires a [Power BI Pro account](https://powerbi.microsoft.com/pricing) for you and your colleagues.
+> Creating an organizational content pack requires a [Power BI Pro account](https://powerbi.microsoft.com/pricing) for you and your colleagues.
 >
 >